walakaka77/the-wriggley-farm/pages/pages-root-folder/index.md

 #
 homepage: true
 noindex: false
+title: "Welcome to The Wriggley Farm!"
-image:
+# image:
-  title: "something-for-everyone.png"
+#   title: "something-for-everyone.png"
+og_image: "/images/something-for-everyone.png"
 ---

-# Welcome to The Wriggley Farm!

 We’re excited to have you join us!
 At The Wriggley Farm, we’re dedicated to sharing practical, expert advice on all things gardening.
 From mastering worm composting and nurturing your plants to tackling pesky plant pests, our blog offers clear, authoritative guidance to help you succeed.